MartianColonist/POSEIDON/refractive_indices_txt_files/Aerosol-Database-Readme.txt

 ADS    : https://ui.adsabs.harvard.edu/abs/2021MNRAS.506.1944B/abstract
 Table  : 3

+This database is available by emailing Dr. Ben Burningham.

 Compiled aerosols for retrievals of brown dwarf 2M224-0158.
 Note that the refractive indices have been interpolated to match the wavelength grid found in the EGP Mie code (which means that all these entries have the same wavelength grid from 0.268 to 227.5 um).

 Sometimes, this means that things are interpolated to shorter to longer wavelengths to fit the grid, which we will note below.